Find Trade Colleges

 4% Freshmen Loans

-There are 1,271 students at ASUMH in total, 519 are full-time undergraduates.
+There are 519 full-time undergraduates at ASUMH, and 1,271 students altogether.
 The school has a student-to-faculty ratio of 14 to 1.

 Approximately 4% of the students who attend this school take out loans.
 The average amount of student loans is $4,308 a year.
-ASUMH has a 7.3% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The school reports a student loan default rate of 7.3% which is much lower than the average rate of 10.8%!

 #17